The Dix Range Traverse offers some of the finest hiking and camping in the Northeastern US

-One thing – as you climb the slide do not forget to stop and enjoy the awesome scene unfolding behind you!
+One thing – as you climb the slide, do not forget to stop and enjoy the fantastic scene unfolding behind you!
 The views of Elk Lake and the Boreas Mountain Range are inspiring!

-As you approach the top of the Slide you can exit right or left, both will bring you above a large rock ledge with great views down the slide and of the surrounding area.
+As you approach the top of the Slide, you can exit right or left; both will bring you above a large rock ledge with great views down the slide and the surrounding area.

-From here it is easy going to the summit.
-The summit ledge is not very large but offers great views (click image to enlarge) and you’ll have traveled about 1.6-miles from the trail and have climbed about 2100’.
+From here, it is easy going to the summit.
+The summit ledge is not very large but offers excellent views (click image to enlarge), and you’ll have traveled about 1.6-miles from the trail and have climbed about 2100’.

-Above treeline, without the protection of trees wind increases and so does the risk for hypothermia.
+Above treeline, without trees’ protection, the wind increases, and so does the risk for hypothermia.
 So be prepared to add layers.
 Also, be ready for conditions to change at any time and visibility to become so bad that it could be hard to find your way to the next cairn.

 The views from South Dix are some of the finest in the range.
 One of the best is of The Hogback (aka.
 Pough), Hough, and Dix all in a row!
-Notice the dead conifers which succumb to the rigors of the killer climate above timberline.
-The one on the right showing flagging due to sustained high winds.
+Notice the dead conifers which succumb to the rigors of the killer climate above the timberline—the one on the right shows flagging due to sustained high winds.

 South Dix to Grace Peak

-South Dix to Grace Peak is an easywalk.
+South Dix to Grace Peak is an easy out-and-back walk.
 Your departure point for Hough and Dix is on South Dix.
-Keep this in mind as you’ll need to return to South Dix from Grace to head to Hough, watch your time!
+Keep this in mind as you’ll need to return to South Dix from Grace to head to Hough; watch your time!

 South Dix to Hough

-The hike to Hough from South Dix is more difficult as you’ll climb a knob known as “Pough”.
-From South Dix to Pough is about 0.27-miles (2.57-miles from trail) with a loss and gain of 150′ elevation.
+The hike to Hough from South Dix is more difficult as you’ll climb a knob known as “Pough.”
+From South Dix to Pough is about 0.27-miles (2.57-miles from the trail) with a loss and gain of 150′ elevation.

-From the col, you’ll begin the steep and steady climb to the summit of Hough.
-In the next 0.33-miles, you’ll climb about 500′ to the summit of Hough on an “airy” ridge.
+In the next 0.33-miles, you’ll climb about 500′ to Hough’s summit on an “airy” ridge.
 Given this, you’ll get some views of the summit ahead.
 Once on the summit, you’ll have traveled 0.51-miles from Pough and 3.08-miles from the trail.
-The views from the Ridge and summit are wonderful!
+The views from the Ridge and summit are lovely!